High Risk Drinking

 • Drinking that results in a blood alcohol content (BAC) of .08% or more

-Most binge drinkers are not alcohol-dependent.
-High risk drinking is common across all ages, but college students drink more than any other group.
+Most high-risk drinkers are not alcohol-dependent.
+High-risk drinking is common across all ages, but college students drink more than any other group.
 Sales information suggests that people actually drink more than they report.

 Binge drinking can lead to: